kkensuke/myjb/_build/html/_sources/programming/github/github.md

 ### quit Git administration

-All you have to do is remove `.git` directory.
+All you have to do is remove the `.git` directory.

 ### remove files
-1, remove files from repository and local directory
-2, remove files from repository
+1, remove files from the repository and local directory 2, remove files from the repository

 ```
 $ git rm FILENAME 1